What is a Warrior Mindset?

 Jodi Tosini

-Jodi is a contributor to Mindset.
-She is a co-founder of Team UNMESSABLE.
-She has a BA from Columbia University and a Masters of Education in...
+Jodi Tosini is a writer, educator, and co-founder of Team UNMESSABLE, with a BA from Columbia University and a Master of Education in History.
+She writes...

 Photo by Kasun Asanka on Unsplash